Jump to the content

 Projects

-In Afghanistan, millions of children suffer from hunger, exploitation and lack of educational opportunities.
-Girls are particularly affected - almost half of them do not attend school.
+In Afghanistan, millions of children suffer from hunger, exploitation, and a lack of educational opportunities.
+Girls are particularly affected – almost half of them do not attend school.
 Many parents are forced to send their children to work instead of to school.
-Health care is catastrophic.
+Healthcare is catastrophic.

-The radical Islamist Taliban have made life in Afghanistan unbearable for women and girls.
-From the seventh grade, girls are no longer allowed to go to school, girls are forced to marry and women are not allowed to move freely without male accompaniment.
+The radical Islamist Taliban have made life in Afghanistan unbearable, especially for women and girls.
+From the seventh grade onward, girls are no longer allowed to attend school, they are forced into marriage, and women are not allowed to move about freely without a male escort.
 Human rights activists are persecuted.

-Terre des Hommes and its local partner organizations continue to work for women and children in Afghanistan.
-They negotiate with local authorities to create the greatest possible scope for action and ensure support.
-Despite all the restrictions, we are thus able to reduce child labor, provide education for girls, and combat hunger.
+Terre des Hommes and its partner organizations on the ground continue their work for women and children in Afghanistan.
+They negotiate with local authorities to create as much freedom as possible and ensure support.
+Despite all the limitations, we are thus able to reduce child labor, provide education for girls, and combat hunger.

-Afghanistan is one of the main countries of origin of those seeking protection worldwide.
-Young people in particular flee towards Europe every day.
-With our projects we help Afghan children in neighboring countries, on their escape routes and after arriving in Europe.
-Since the Taliban took over the power, we have also supported the admission and evacuation of endangered persons, such as women's rights activists, from Afghanistan.
+Afghanistan is one of the main countries of origin for asylum seekers worldwide.
+Young people, in particular, flee to Europe every day.
+Through our projects, we help Afghan children in neighboring countries, along their migration routes, and after their arrival in Europe.
+Since the Taliban seized power, we have also been supporting the reception and evacuation of vulnerable individuals, such as women's rights activists, from Afghanistan.

 Your contact person